 Now, in tilled soil, decide how far apart you want your plants and drag the rake through the soil to mark your rows.
 Then you can either seed those rows with a seeder, or come back and mark the rows perpendicularly for spacing within the row for transplanting.
 It’s a simple, easy trick that will save you hours in planning and cultivation.

 4. Homemade Hoe

 One of my favorite tools we own is a repurposed hoe.
-Using an old, broken collinear hoe, I attached one medium-sized shelving bracket to the end of the handle where the blade used to be.
+Using an old, broken collinear hoe, I devised a hack by attaching one medium-sized shelving bracket to the end of the handle where the blade used to be.
 This gives me a thin, 1-inch, maneuverable hoe to use for cultivating thin spacings.
 Carrots, beets, lettuce and chard all see a pass with this handy “bracket hoe.”

 5. Soil-Block Maker

 Over the years, we have made several large soil-block makers.
 The real thing is not inexpensive, and until recently, we didn’t need 4-inch blocks enough to necessitate the purchase of a 4-inch maker.
 This is probably the case for most home gardeners or small-scale farmers.
 What we have done many times over is taken old 4-by-6-inch plastic pots, attached a 2-by-2-inch block and used that to create consistent soil blocks.

 Wanting a more shallow blockmaker, I recently picked up a 4-by-4-inch hollow piece of PVC with a 4-inch plug and have used that several times.
 The key to this hack is not to screw the plug in so the soil will release from the PVC, but it works wonderfully and makes excellent shallow 4-inch blocks, which are not commercially available as far as I know.